SamuelHudec/pigeon-alert/README.md

 - update tappas to 3.30.0
 - add type annotation, it helped me gain intuition about how gstreamer works
 - option to disable display, camera rotation
+- to use credential I had to rearrange parameters in repo and set config using pydantic
+- mail warning with hyper-parameters set in config

 ## Notes